 Duplex appendix is a rare anomaly of the appendix and is usually discovered incidentally during surgery for appendicitis.

 Duplication of the vermiform appendix is extremely rare.
 It is found in only 1 in 25,000 patients (incidence ~0.004%) operated on for acute appendicitis.
 Altho...

 The Eaton classification was proposed by Eaton and Malerich in 1980, and presently (time of writing, August 2016) along with Keifhaber-Stern classification, is the most widely accepted classification of volar plate avulsion injuries 1.

-Knowledge of the orthopaedic Eaton classification is pract...
+Knowledge of the orthopedic Eaton classification is practi...

-The Edinburgh criteria were proposed in 2018 in order to diagnose lobar intracerebral haemorrhage associated with cerebral amyloid angiopathy (CAA) 1.
-They can potentially be used to rule CAA-associated lobar haemorrhage either in or out, but require external validation in other patient populati...
+The Edinburgh criteria were proposed in 2018 in order to diagnose lobar intracerebral hemorrhage associated with cerebral amyloid angiopathy (CAA) 1.
+They can potentially be used to rule CAA-associated lobar hemorrhage either in or out, but require external validation in other patient population...